Quickstart: Build a Table API app with .NET and Azure Cosmos DB

 Create a database account

-- In a new window, sign in to the Azure portal.
+- In a new browser window, sign in to the Azure portal.

 In the left menu, click New, click Databases, and then under Azure Cosmos DB, click Create.

-In the New account blade, specify the desired configuration for the Azure Cosmos DB account.
+In the New account page, enter the settings for the new Azure Cosmos DB account.

 Add a table

-You can now use Data Explorer to create a table and add data to your database.
+You can now use the Data Explorer tool in the Azure portal to create a database and table.